philbertrupkins/ansible_quickies/nmap_const_dyn_inv/README.md

 ### Summary:

 Quick dynamic ansible inventory using nmap and constructed plugins to discover devices.
 Useful for homelab.
 Tweak as needed for your environment.
+Both the nmap and constructor plugins are part of the ansible core package.

 ### Important Files:
 * ansible.cfg